Ultronomix/docs/project-2-requirements.md

 ### Non-Functional Requirements

+- A set of slides will be presented BEFORE the live demo, explaining the application, what problem it solves, and the technologies used.
 - Basic validation is enforced to ensure that invalid/improper data is not persisted
 - User passwords will be hashed by the system before persisting them to the data source
 - Users are unable to recall reimbursement requests once they have been processed (only pending allowed)